SharpBit/brawlstats/README.rst

 - Get a player profile and battlelog.
 - Get a club and its members.
 - Get the top 200 rankings for players, clubs, or a specific brawler.
+- Get information about all the brawlers in the game.
-- Get information about maps, brawlers, and more!
+- Get information about the current event rotation!

 Installation
 ~~~~~~~~~~~~